JSTOR-Labs/plant-humanities/contributing.md

 # Contributing to the Plant Humanities site

-The [Plant Humanities](https://plant-humanities.app) site is home to a set of visual essays _[some info is needed describing what these are]_ in the field of botany. _[this entire paragraph really needs more info for context]_
+The [Plant Humanities](https://plant-humanities.app) site is home to a set of visual essays in the field of botany.
 This document describes the process for contributing new content to the site.

 ## Create a GitHub account

-If you already have a GitHub accout and are familiar with basic version control concepts (like _commits_, _forking_, _branching_, _pull requests_) this section can be skipped.
+If you already have a GitHub accout and are familiar with basic version control concepts like _commits_, _forking_, _branching_, _pull requests_, etc this section can be skipped.

 1. Create a GitHub account at https://github.com.
 They're free.
 2. Familiarize yourself with version control concepts and GitHub.
 If you're new to Github, below are a couple resources explaining some basic concepts that will be helpful to know: